-Please share hope in this time of crisis by providing vital oxygen supplies for patients at Duncan Hospital.
-Your emergency gift of £50 will help purchase new oxygen concentrators; 6 gifts of £10,000 will secure the oxygen supply at the hospital.
+Please share hope and help avoid a future crisis by providing vital oxygen supplies for patients at Duncan Hospital.
+Your gift of £50 will help purchase new oxygen concentrators; 6 gifts of £10,000 will secure the oxygen supply at the hospital.

 Nepal’s COVID Crisis

-Across the border in Nepal, the same tragic crisis is unfolding.
-Dr Russell writes from Green Pastures Hospital, Pokhara:
+Across the border in Nepal, as the last wave of cases broke out.
+Dr Russell wrote from Green Pastures Hospital, Pokhara:

 “With rapidly escalating cases, hospitals here have very little bed capacity and are refusing admissions.
 It will be increasingly difficult to transfer our disabled or leprosy patients as needed to designated COVID hospitals.
 Meantime, we continue normal services as much as possible during a lockdown amidst the increased risks and challenges.
 We are trying to fast-track having our new Palliative Care building operational and ready for the impending crisis.”

-Please share hope in this time of crisis and ensure Green Pastures Hospital can continue to care for all patients during lockdown.
-Your urgent gift will help them prepare for the growing number of COVID-19 cases by providing vital PPE and other equipment. £15 keeps a clinical worker safe with a protective suit.
+Please share hope and help avoid a future crisis by ensuring Green Pastures Hospital can continue to care for all patients.
+Your gift will help them prepare for future COVID-19 cases and ensure their other patients get the care they deserve too. £15 keeps a clinical worker safe with a protective suit.

 A lifeline in lockdown

-In both India and Nepal, communities are in lockdown.
+In both India and Nepal, lockdowns have hit poorer communities hard.
 While vital in stopping the spread of coronavirus, lockdown is a painful experience for those living in poverty.
 Without daily work, there is no food to put on the table.

-Please share hope in this time of crisis to provide an emergency lifeline to families locked down in hunger.
-Your urgent gift will provide emergency food and household supplies to those who need them most. £80 - provides food for four vulnerable families.
+Please share hope and help avoid a future crisis by helping us prepare for any future emergency responses.
+Your gift will provide food and household supplies to those who need them most. £80 - provides food for four vulnerable families.

 My gift of hope

-Will you respond to the urgent calls for help from frontline healthcare workers?
-Please, respond quickly to share hope in this time of crisis.
-Please continue to pray for hope also; you can see the latest prayer request here.
+Will you respond to the calls for help from frontline healthcare workers?
+While vaccines continue to be in short supply, our partners are staying prepared for future waves of COVID-19 cases.
+Please donate to help them avoid a future crisis.
+Please continue to pray for hope also.

 You can share the hope with a single gift using the form below.
 If you'd like to commit to a regular gift to bring health and hope through the pandemic and beyond you can do so here.